koenbok/Framer/readme.md

 - Use points everywhere, without adding to the complexity by default.
 - Better testing setup with replayable events for interaction testing.

+#### Todo

+- Change css updates to be in renderer
+- Add print and describe in base, take rest out

 #### Changes